 Getting a haircut should be a relaxing, enjoyable experience, but sometimes not knowing proper salon etiquette can get in the way of that.
 If you've found yourself wondering about things like whether you need to wash your hair before a haircut – trust us, you're not the only one.
 Even if you don't have an upcoming salon appointment on the calendar, keeping your hair clean is important for many reasons, but that's not to say you should feel embarrassed if you've had a particularly hectic week and didn't get a chance to wash your hair that morning.

 To settle this debate, Gina Rivera, hairstylist and owner of Phenix Salon Suites, answered some common questions that many of us have asked ourselves at one point or another before a professional appointment.
 Things like like: should I wash my hair before a haircut?
 What about before a color treatment or getting it styled?
 This way, we can focus all of our energy on landing on a particular hairstyle before we're actually in the salon chair (which we all know is the most important part).

-Should You Wash Your Hair Before a Haircut?
+Should I Wash My Hair Before a Haircut?

 If you've visiting a new salon or stylist and are unsure if they're going to give you a dry cut or wet cut, you can always call ahead of time and ask.
 The coronavirus pandemic is another factor to consider: "With COVID-19, some salons are charging an extra fee for washing.
 This is an item you may want to inquire about when scheduling an appointment," she said.

-Should You Wash Your Hair Before a Coloring Appointment?
+Should I Wash My Hair Before a Coloring Appointment?

 It's a little different if you're heading to the salon for a hair-color appointment and not a haircut.
 You'll want clean, dry hair for this type of appointment.
 "Make sure when showing up for a color application that the hair is dry as well so that the stylist can properly assess your needs and apply the color," said Rivera.